-Hebron Falls is about 25 feet tall, and surrounded by very large boulders, offering numerous viewing and photography options.
+Hebron Falls is about 25 feet tall, and surrounded by large boulders, offering many viewing and photography options.

 Glen Burney Trail to Cascades Falls, Glen Burney Falls and, Glen Marie Falls

 Located in the town of Blowing Rock NC, just south of Boone NC, Glen Burney trail is a strenuous 3.2-mile out-and-back trail that will take you to a historic site and 3 different waterfalls.
-The trail is considered by many to be a real "gem" as is very historic, dating back to the late 1800s.
+Many consider the trail to be a real "gem" as is very historic, dating back to the late 1800s.

-The trailhead is located in Annie Cannon Park and travels along New Years Creek and into New Years Gorge.
+The Glen Burney Falls trailhead is in Annie Cannon Park and travels along New Years Creek and into New Years Gorge.
 The trail begins as a wide gravel road, then drops steeply to begin a very demanding hike.

 Your first destination is what locals call "The Ruins", at 0.4 miles.
 The Ruins are the remnants of the first modern sewage treatment facility in the mountains and dates back to the 1920s.

-At mile 0.7 you'll reach The Cascades waterfall.
+The Cascades waterfall is located at mile 0.7.
 At 1.1 miles, you'll reach a side trail to Glen Burney Falls (go right).
 At 1.5 miles, you'll reach Glen Marie Falls, the most beautiful and photogenic of the three.

-Return the parking lot the way you came.
+Return to the parking lot the way you came.